mbdx6cw3/CSD-MD/README.txt

 models/ibuprofen/ionised/MD-300K/
 models/ibuprofen/ionised/Meta-300K/

 Note that "none" will use an MM potential (GAFF2) instead of PairNet.
-Water is modelled using TIP3P.
+Water will be modelled using TIP3P.

 --------------------------------------------------------------------------------